 – Current MD Fellow at The Icahn School of Medicine at Mount Sinai

 Individualized attention can really help.
-All Mount Sinai employees can receive mental health services in our Center.
-There are no out-of-pocket costs for up to 14 visits, to the extent possible by regulations and law.
+Most faculty, staff, trainees, graduate and medical students can receive mental health services in our Center with no out-of-pocket costs for up to 14 visits, to the extent possible by regulations and law.
 After these 14 visits, if you wish to continue, you will be responsible for co-pays for our services.
 We provide psychotherapy and, where needed, medication management services.
+Our treatment services are evidence-based and effective.

-—Leslie Schlachter, PA-C, Clinical Director and Chief Physician Assistant, Department of Neurosurgery
+—Leslie Schlachter, PA-C, Clinical Director and Chief Advanced Practice Provider, Department of Neurosurgery, & Assistant PA Site Director at Mount Sinai Hospital

 Wellness Hub App